-You’ve probably noticed a recent pick-up in volatility, sparked by increasing economic uncertainty and geopolitical risk.
+You’ve probably noticed a recent pick-up in volatility, sparked by increasing economic uncertainty.

 It’s important to remember that volatility is a normal part of the financial markets and can be managed in line with your investor profile.
 But we know the impact volatility has on your portfolio can be unnerving, especially when you’re working towards your financial goals.

-That’s why we’ve pulled together this handy guide of the most common questions Moneyfarm investors ask us during market volatility, answered by our Portfolio Manager, Roberto Rossignoli.
+That’s why we’ve pulled together this handy guide including the most common questions Moneyfarm investors ask us during market volatility, answered by our Portfolio Manager, Roberto Rossignoli.

 What is volatility?

-Volatility might be one of the most basic financial concepts, but it’s often misunderstood.
-Fluctuations in the price of an investment is important for growth, and a crucial dynamic of the financial markets.
+Volatility might be one of the most basic financial concepts, but it is often misunderstood.

 Market volatility measures how much an asset price changes over time.
-High volatility means the price of an asset is likely to change dramatically over a short time frame, whilst low volatility indicates an asset’s price will be relatively stable.
+High volatility means the price of an asset is likely to change dramatically in a short period of time, whilst low volatility indicates an asset’s price will be relatively stable.

-Calculated in percentage points, you can measure volatility either through the standard deviation, or by comparing the volatility of an asset’s returns against the relevant benchmark – known as its beta.
+Calculated in percentage points, volatility can be measured either through the standard deviation, or by comparing the volatility of an asset’s returns against its relevant benchmark (beta).

 What causes market volatility?

 Should the investment team quickly change the assets in my portfolio to avoid volatility?

-Volatility can make investors feel forced into a corner, and trigger a reaction that goes against your original strategy, like selling too early trying to avoid any big losses.
+Volatility can thus make investors feel forced into a corner, and trigger reactions that go against their original strategy, like selling too early in order to attempt avoiding any big losses.

-Knee-jerk reactions to market volatility can do more harm than good to the value of your portfolio.
-It’s common for asset prices to recover quickly after a temporary dip, which can leave you selling an asset for less than you bought it for.
+Knee-jerk reactions caused by market volatility can do more harm than good to the value of a portfolio.
+It is in fact common for asset prices to recover quickly after a temporary dip, which can leave you selling an asset for less than you bought it for.

-Of course, sometimes big events can skew these fundamentals and then it’s time to make a well-thought change to the investments in your portfolio.
-But this should be well-researched action to a fundamental change, not a reaction to market performance.
+Of course, there are times in which big events can skew these fundamentals.
+In this case, well-thought changes to the investments in your portfolio may become necessary.
+But this should be a well-researched action to a fundamental change – not an instinctive reaction to market performance.

 Does high volatility lead to a rebalance?